BrainAtoms/Tech_Blog/README.md

 ## Installation
 no installation necessary
 ## Usage
 Users must sign up first in order to log into the webpsite.
 Once they have officially logged in they will be able to create a blog post by typing a post title and then their blogpost and submitting.
 The blogpost will then be submitted under their profile.
 They will then have the option to edit or delete their blogpost.
-Other users may also comment on their blogpost if they have also logged in.
 ## License
 None
 Get information about this license at https://mit-license.org/